wpmetabox/docsv2/docs/tutorials/display-images-cloneable-fields-mb-views.md

 ![Set this group as cloneable to have more spaces to add different brands information.](https://i.imgur.com/Hi033mY.png)

-As you can see in the structure, I added 2 fields which are Single Image and Url.
+As you can see in the structure, I added 2 fields which are **Single Image** and **Url**.
 One allows you to upload images and save them in the library, and one allows you to input a link of an image from anywhere.

 ![2 fields which are Single Image and Url help you upload images and input a link of image.](https://i.imgur.com/dmaPInv.png)

-After having all the needed fields, go to the Settings tab and choose the Location as the Settings Page that we’ve just created to apply the custom fields to it.
+After having all the needed fields, go to the **Settings** tab and choose the **Location** as the **Settings Page** that we’ve just created to apply the custom fields to it.

 ![In the Settings tab, choose the Location as the Settings Page that we’ve just created to apply the custom fields.](https://i.imgur.com/MHr0exH.png)